Last Updated December 16, 2021

 B. California Residents’ Rights

 Please note that these rights under the CCPA do not apply to information about OrbiMed investors that is covered by the U.S. Gramm-Leach-Bliley Act and implementing regulations, and the California Financial Information Privacy Act, laws which generally apply to nonpublic personal information about individuals who obtain financial products or services from us primarily for personal, family, or household purposes.
-At this time, the CCPA also includes exemptions from certain of its provisions for information about our personnel (including employees, directors, officers, and contractors) and job applicants, as well as certain information processed exclusively in the business-to-business context (e.g., information about an individual acting in his or her capacity as a representative of an entity).
+The CCPA also includes exemptions from certain of its provisions for information about our personnel (including employees, directors, officers, and contractors) and job applicants, as well as certain information processed exclusively in the business-to-business context (e.g., information about an individual acting in his or her capacity as a representative of an entity).
 Much of the personal information OrbiMed maintains is subject to these exemptions.

 For purposes of this section of our Policy, “personal information” is limited to information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular California consumer or household.
 It does not include de-identified or aggregate information, or public information lawfully available from governmental records.